 Colonial Williamsburg is open 365 days a year, with reduced program schedule in January.
 During the reduced program scheduling tickets to Historic Trades and Historic Area programming are not available to guests.

-When you arrive, start your visit at the Colonial Williamsburg Regional Visitor Center to pick up a free copy of “Colonial Williamsburg This Week.”
-This weekly program guide will show you which buildings are open and which programs offered during your visit along with a map and helpful tips.
+When you arrive, start your visit at the Colonial Williamsburg Regional Visitor Center to pick up a free copy of the “Colonial Williamsburg Map & Guide” and “Today's Programs.”
+These guides will show you which buildings are open and which programs offered during your visit along with a map and helpful tips.

 Buildings with flags at their entrances are open to ticket holders.
 Not all colonial buildings are open to the public; some are privately occupied by employees of Colonial Williamsburg and their families, and some hold administrative offices.